 Blu-Ray/Movie Review: Mad Max: Fury Road

 Overall, the movie is very good.
-As I said, it is a bit weird, but very much in the same vein as the prior movies from the 1980s.
-While Charlize Theron really dominates and takes over the movie, all of the actors, regardless of how large or small the role they play is, do a great job.
-So, if you are looking for a good action movie, and you like the dystopian nightmare kinds of storylines, this is definitely worth watching.
+The movie is a bit weird but very much in the same vein as the prior movies from the 1980s.
+Realistically, the Mad Max films had always been a bit weird, set in a dystopian future with almost nothing in the way of law, order, or security.
+While Charlize Theron really dominates and takes over the movie, all of the actors, regardless of how large or small the role they play, do a great job.
+So, if you are looking for a good action movie and you like the dystopian nightmare kinds of storylines, this is definitely worth watching.

 Monday, May 16, 2022